 - the total fertility rate has also increased, and

-- the average age of first marriages is stagnating.
+- the average age at first marriages has stagnating.

-Although this is only a snapshot, and we cannot be sure that it will become a long-term tendency.
-Also, the polarisation mentioned above is even more visible once we analyse the groups of young people compared to each other.
-The actual reasons cannot be recognised yet, but the Hungarian Government prioritised the population policy starting from 2010.
-(For example, please see 4.6 Access to Quality Services and 1.4 Youth policy decision-making.)
-It is visible in
+However, this is only a snapshot, and we cannot be sure that it will be a long-term trend.
+Moreover, the polarisation mentioned above becomes even clearer when we analyse the groups of young people in comparison to each other.

 - campaigns and

-It must be noted that young people with better economic and social status can benefit from these measures more, which can lead to even more significant differentiation between the groups of young people.
+It should be noted that young people with better economic and social status can benefit more from these policies, which can lead to even more differentiation between groups of young people.
 [Gregor, Anikó (2016): A hazai ifjúság demográfiai jellemzői és az azt alakító tényezők p.
 10]

 Urban and rural

-More than 2/3 (about 68% in 2016) of Hungarian youngsters (aged 15-29) live in cities and almost 1/5 (15% in 2016) live in Budapest.
-[Youth Research 2016 (Magyar Ifjúság Kutatás 2016)] Young people in their 20s from rural areas tend to move to urbanised settlements, and youth living in economically underdeveloped regions (in the Eastern and North-Eastern parts) of the country have a tendency to move to the central and North-Western regions where they have more opportunities.
+Young people in their 20s from rural areas tend to move to urban settlements, and young people living in economically underdeveloped regions (in the Eastern and North-Eastern parts) of the country tend to move to the central and North-Western regions where they have more opportunities.
 (KSH 2012/85 Referred in: Youth Policy Review, 2016 p.
 13)

 Many factors influence students' results (for example the school system, the students' family, and the social background).
 PISA surveys show a negative tendency in the performance of Hungarian youth, the results from 2012 and 2015 create a particularly negative image regarding the inefficiency of secondary education in Hungary.
-(OECD, 2012, 2016) After taking a closer look at the data, the situation appears even more disappointing as the achievements of individuals are highly polarised, they reflect and even reproduce social inequalities.
+Looking closer at the data, the situation appears even more disappointing as the achievements of individuals are highly polarised, they reflect and even reproduce social inequalities.
 (Youth Policy Review, 2016 p.
 16-17) According to PISA 2018 survey; Hungarian students are close to, but below the OECD average, in terms of their average socioeconomic status.
 (PISA 2018)

-From the ’90s the expansion of the access to education brought mobility opportunities also for young people coming from low-income families.
-These opportunities, however, have been available for less and less young people since 2010.
+Since the 1990s the expansion of access to education brought mobility opportunities also for young people coming from low-income families.
+However, these opportunities, however, have been available for less and less young people since 2010.
 (Youth Policy Review, 2016 p.
 16-17)

 Mobility and migration

 Since the 2010s there has been intense interest in, and much controversy about, the increasing outward migration of Hungarians to other, primarily to European countries.
 The most concerned age groups are young adults who are in their 20s and 30s.
-Presumably, the economic crisis starting in 2008 and the unfavourable labour market situation (munkaerő-piaci helyzet) have been the major causes.
+Presumably, the economic crisis starting in 2008 and the unfavourable labour market situation have been the major causes.
 However, other factors might have also played a role (e.g. institutional support, welfare and social care system, the network of migration connections, the culture supporting migration, general satisfaction rate etc.).
-(Youth Policy Review, 2016 p.
-24; Hárs, 2016)
+[Hárs, Ágnes, (2016): Elvándorlás, bevándorlás és a magyar munkaerőpiac]

 LGBT youth in Hungary